kannankvs/md2/sourcecode.md

 ## sonic-platform-daemons

-- This repo contains code for python scripts that listens for events from Optics, LED & PSU.
+- This repo contains code for python scripts that listens for events from Optics, LED & PSU and writes them in the STATE_DB
-- xcvrd -
+- xcvrd - This listens for SFP events and writes the status to STATE_DB.
-- ledd -
+- ledd - This listens for LED events and writes the status to STATE_DB.
-- psud -
+- psud - This listens for PSU events and writes the status to STATE_DB.

+## sonic-py-swsssdk

+- This repo contains python utility library for SWSS DB access.
+- configdb.py - This provides utilities like ConfigDBConnector, db_connect, connect, subscribe, listen, set_entry, mod_entry, get_entry, get_keys, get_table, delete_table, mod_config, get_config, etc.,
+- dbconnector.py - It contains utilities like SonicV1Connector, SonicV2Connector, etc.,
+- exceptions.py - It contains utilities like SwssQueryError, UnavailableDataError, MissingClientError, etc.,
+- interface.py - It contains utilities like DBRegistry, DBInterface, connect, close, get_redis-client, publish, expire, exists,  keys, get, get_all, set, delete, etc.,
+- port_util.py - It contains utilities like get_index, get_interface_oid_map, get_vlan_id_from_bvid, get_bridge_port_map, etc.,
+- util.py - It contains utilities like process_options, setup_logging, etc.,

+## sonic-quagga

+This repo contains code for the Quagga routing software which is a free software that manages various IPv4 and IPv6 routing protocols.
+Currently Quagga supports BGP4, BGP4+, OSPFv2, OSPFv3, RIPv1, RIPv2, and RIPng as well as very early support for IS-IS.

 ## SAI